-The optimization problem in (\ref{eq: optimization atomic}) can be used to \emph{recover precisely} the number of the shifts $R$ as well as the unknown continuous shifts $(\tau_{j}, f_{j})$ for $j=1, \dots, R$.
-This process will be followed by recovering the unknown waveforms and the attenuation factors $c_{j}$.
-Looking at (\ref{eq: optimization atomic}) we can see that recovering the unknowns is achieved by seeking a matrix $\widetilde{\Um}$ with a minimal atomic norm that satisfies the observations constraint.
+The problem in (\ref{eq: optimization atomic}) can be used to \emph{recover precisely} $R$ as well as $(\tau_{j}, f_{j})$ $\forall j$.
+This process will be followed by recovering the unknown waveforms and $\{c_{j}\}_{j=1}^{R}$.
+Looking at (\ref{eq: optimization atomic}) we can see that recovering the unknowns is achieved by seeking $\widetilde{\Um}$ with a minimal atomic norm that satisfies the observation constraints.

-We remark that finding a solution for (\ref{eq: optimization atomic}) might appear to be intimidating as it includes taking the infimum over infinitely many variables.
-In Section~\ref{sec: solution sec}, we discuss in details how to solve (\ref{eq: optimization atomic}) by using its dual certificate.
-Before that, we provide in the next section the sufficient conditions under which $\Um$ is guaranteed to be the unique solution to (\ref{eq: optimization atomic}), and we summarize the central assumptions of this paper.
+We remark that finding a solution for (\ref{eq: optimization atomic}) is intimidating as it includes taking the infimum over infinitely many variables.
+In Section~\ref{sec: solution sec}, we discuss how to solve (\ref{eq: optimization atomic}) using its dual.
+Before that, we provide in Section~\ref{sec: recovery cind} the sufficient conditions under which $\Um$ is guaranteed to be the unique solution to (\ref{eq: optimization atomic}).